Privacy Lapse at Google JotSpot

 On the most charitable view, these privacy lapses stemmed from Google JotSpot's complexity -- from the subtle interactions between user preferences, administrator preferences, user disclosures, and administrative disclosures.
 JotSpot's complexity certainly creates a heightened opportunity for confusion, error, and unexpected outcomes.
 But such complexity is inherent in the multi-user, collaborative systems Google increasingly offers.
 Who can adjust security and privacy settings for a shared Google Docs draft?
 A shared calendar?
 A family's shared medical records?
 These questions deserve clear and easy answers.
 Users shouldn't have to ponder obscure or convoluted documentation to figure out where their data may end up.

 Going forward, developers of collaborative software should clarify exactly which users have the power to show or hide what user data.
 Such clarity could manifest itself in sites' engineering plans, user interfaces, privacy policies, and documentation.
 For JotSpot, I suspect this approach would yield an alternative design -- perhaps posting a user's details only if both 1) the user accepted such posting, and 2) the site administrator enabled such posting.
 Whatever the details, I'm confident that careful evaluation would yield an appraoch importantly superior to JotSpot's current practice.

 I notified Google of this privacy lapse on October 23.
 On October 27, at least some of the affected sites were modified to prevent the disclosures.
-As of October 30, when this lapse began to attract media attention, my tests indicate that every affected site was modified to prevent the disclosures.
-I received a message from JotSpot staff indicating that all User Management pages have been set to private
+As of October 30, when this issue began to attract media attention, my tests indicate that every affected site was modified to prevent the disclosures.
+On October 31, I received a message from JotSpot staff indicating that all User Management pages have been set to private